Gemini site deployment

 Drop the generated files below

-Gemini to website in three steps
+Gemini output to live site in three steps

 01